gooznick/cppcourse/compiler/compiler.md

 # 🛠️ Optimization Notes

+- More optimized code - more undefined behaviors
+- More optimized code - harder to debug
 - Debug symbols can **coexist** with optimized code 🧐
 - Partial optimization is possible (e.g., per file)